Medical Marijuana FAQ

-That may change this year, as the DEA considers reclassifying marijuana as a Schedule II drug like Ritalin or oxycodone.
-The change could pave the way for more studies on medical marijuana.
-"Research is critically needed, because we have to be able to advise patients and doctors on the safe and effective use of cannabis," Bonn-Miller says.
+The agency did, however, agree to support additional research on marijuana and make the process easier for researchers."Research is critically needed, because we have to be able to advise patients and doctors on the safe and effective use of cannabis," Bonn-Miller says.

 He shared some background on medical marijuana's uses and potential side effects.